 Melissa Reese, the keyboardist for Guns N’ Roses, is on a global tour with the legendary rock band.
 When she’s not on stage with her bandmates — “the coolest, most chill dudes ever” — she’s composing and producing music.
-Melissa has worked with artists like Taylor Swift, Bootsy Collins and more, and scored video games like Sony’s Bloodborne, and PlayStation’s Infamous franchise.
-Melissa also scores for film, including critically acclaimed director Joseph Kahn’s reboot of Mighty Morphin Power Rangers, to his newest film, Bodied, set to premiere in 2017.
+Melissa has worked with artists like Taylor Swift, Bootsy Collins and more, and scored video games like Sony’s Bloodborne, and PlayStation’s Infamous franchise which received a nomination for Outstanding Achievement in Original Composition by the Academy of Interactive Arts and Sciences.
+Melissa also scores for film, including critically acclaimed director Joseph Khan’s reboot of Mighty Morphin Power Rangers that amassed over 18 million views in two days, to his newest film, Bodied, set to premiere in 2017.
 She has also provided music for several TV shows including Gossip Girl, Mistresses and Inside the NFL.
-Melissa told us why she loves her Seaboard RISE 49 — and how she’s using it on the road during the Guns N’ Roses tour.
+Melissa told us why she loves her Seaboard RISE — and how she’s using it on the road during the Guns N’ Roses tour.

 What are some of your earliest memories of creating music?